18F/ux-guide/_pages/research/clarify-the-basics.md

 ### In person

 With most projects you’ll conduct an in-person kickoff, during which you may have the chance to meet, interview, and conduct activities with stakeholders.
-If feasible, consider adding [contextual inquiry]( https://methods.18f.gov/discover/contextual-inquiry/) into your kick-off activities.
+If feasible, consider adding [contextual inquiry as described in the 18F methods]( https://methods.18f.gov/discover/contextual-inquiry/) into your kick-off activities.
 Direct user observation will provide firsthand understanding of your stakeholders’ and users’ processes and contexts.

 We prefer in-person research when we want to better understand the environment in which users normally interact with a government service.
 We also prefer in-person research when our participants aren’t especially proficient with, or don’t have access to, video conferencing software.